rayhannarindran/personal-statement/README.md

 ## New Features

-- Added support for Statements of Purpose (SoP) in addition to Personal Statements (PS).
+- Added support for Statement of Purpose (SoP) in addition to Personal Statement (PS).
 - Adjusted template formats for PS and SoP to meet their specific requirements.
 - Organized the files into a shared `base.tex` and the university-specific `xxx.tex` for better reuse and management.
 - Included detailed annotations for easy understanding and customization.